 A. As long as the protesters do not break the law, they have a right to protest.
 We monitor the protesters carefully and are in regular contact with law enforcement.
 If you feel a protester has acted inappropriately, please let us know immediately.

-All patients and visitors will be asked to show a photo ID and security staff may also search your bags or purses.
+All patients and visitors will be asked to show a photo ID, and security staff may check your bags or purses.
 Please note that food and drinks are not allowed in waiting rooms.